donnemartin/system-design-primer/README.md

 ### Availability in numbers

-Availability is generally quantified by uptime (or downtime) as a percentage of time the service is guaranteed to be available.
-Availability is often measured in number of 9s.
-A service with 99.99% availability is described as having four 9s.
+Availability is generally quantified by uptime (or downtime) as a percentage of time the service is available.
+Availability is often measured in number of 9s--a service with 99.99% availability is described as having four 9s.

 #### 99.9% availability - three 9s